idleberg/vite-plugin-valibot-env/README.md

 ## Why?

 It's generally a good idea to check that you're all set up early in the development process.
 Validating that your environment variables have been defined and are of the expected type is a part of that – for yourself and your colleagues.
 While there are _many_ libraries to validate against a schema, [Valibot](https://valibot.dev/) stands out for its versatility and modularity.
 The small footprint makes it an ideal candidate for validation in the frontend.
-So why not use it in your development process, too?
+So why not use it in your development process as well?

 ## Installation